kumahq/kuma-website/app/docs/1.4.x/security/api-server-auth.md

 {% tabs usage useUrlFragment=false %}
 {% tab usage Kubernetes %}

 1. Access admin user token to be able to generate other user tokens
+{% capture item %}
 In order to generate other user tokens, we need to authenticate as admin.
 When Kuma starts, it generates admin user token and stores it as a [Global Secret](/docs/{{ page.version }}/security/secrets).

 Use `kubectl` to extract the admin token